Get

 Conclusion

 Most typical healthy cats are going to need shots every 1–3 years.
-What they get and when will depend on their lifestyle and the area you live in, as determined by your vet.
+What they get and when will depend on their lifestyle and the area you live in, as determined by a vet.
 Preventative medications are often given every 30 days, but be sure to read your product label, as some can vary.
-If in doubt, contact your veterinarian for a complete schedule of your cat’s health care needs.
+If in doubt, contact the veterinarian for a complete schedule of your cat’s health care needs.

 Featured Image Credit: YULIYA Shustik, Shutterstock